ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

 homebrew PS2SDK, driven by the original game's MPS bytecode scripts.

+## **Milestone: ClueFinders bytecode now running on PS2**

+As of this build, the PS2 ELF:

+- Boots in PCSX2
+- Reads `STARTUP.MPS` from the host filesystem
+- Parses 103 instructions, 365 operands, 96 pool entries
+- Steps through the bytecode opcode-by-opcode on the EE
+- Evaluates expressions like `"CMAPieceX"+i` for game property names
+- Iterates FOR loops on real game data
+- Creates engine objects (RWorldPort, RScenePort, RSmackerMovie)
+- Fires events that advance the game state machine
+- Chains via SCENE_LOAD to Signin.mps
+- Parses a second 704-instruction script and runs its pInit

+A complete trace prints to TTY (visible in PCSX2's console window).
+This is the first time CF4's actual game logic has executed on PlayStation hardware emulation.

 ## Project overview

 The original ClueFinders 4th Grade is a Windows point-and-click